pkarl/glasses-view/README.md

 Ran into issue like this dude:

 ...[14:33:56] <Sebah> i have a quick question: I'm trying to run a local file into a web page ( ie: <source type="video/mp4" src="file:///O:/test.mp4"></source> ) and Chrome throws back the following error: **Not allowed to load local resource: file:///O:/test.mp4**.
-Is there a way to tackle this...
+Is there a way to tackle this.

 To fix, switch from directly referencing the file to accessing via a web server.
-I used *python -m SimpleHTTPServer*
+I used *python -m SimpleHTTPServer* The same rules apply when accessing a stream object that the browser creates for you locally when using getUserMedia, so run a server in either case.

 Found a glasses person on flickr (creative commons) http://www.flickr.com/photos/studiosushi/3942866754/